erickmp07/Podcastr/README.md

 Stay on top of the latest releases and listen to the podcasts on the site.

-Here are some features used by React in this project: static website generation, Context API and working with native HTML elements (audio tag).
+Here are some features used by React in this project: Server-side Rendering (SSR), Static Site Generation (SSG), Context API and working with native HTML elements (audio tag).

 ## How to run